guevarajoge/emotionlogger/README.md

 ## Relevance

-Emotionlogger is a template based on 2 tables to do queries, feel free to expand the project on your own, for contributing with this project please reffer to the CONTRIBUTING.md guideline
+Emotionlogger is a template based on 2 tables to do queries, feel free to expand the project on your own.
+If you wish to contribute to expand this project, you are very welcome.
+Please reffer to the CONTRIBUTING.md guideline

 ## Getting started